skip navigation

 National Environmental Policy Act (NEPA) Compliance

 All licensees (companies) erecting antenna facilities must comply with the federal NEPA regulations.
-If a licensee's proposed action falls within one of the eight categories listed in federal regulation 47 C.F.R. § 1.1307, then 47 C.F.R. § 1.1308(a) requires the licensee to consider the potential environmental effects from its construction of antenna facilities or structures, and disclose those effects in an environmental assessment (EA) which is filed with the FCC's Wireless Telecommunications Bureau for review.
-The categories that trigger the need for an EA include impacts on: endangered species; archaeological, cultural or historic properties; tribal lands; and floodplains.
-It is the responsibility of all companies erecting wireless facilities to comply with the federal regulations.
-Local government jurisdictions should assist by informing applicants of all known potential siting problems.
-Any required EA will also provide valuable information to local officials.
+If a licensee's proposed action falls within one of the eight categories listed in federal regulation 47 C.F.R. § 1.1307, then 47 C.F.R. § 1.1308(a) requires the licensee to consider the potential environmental effects from its construction of antenna facilities or structures, and disclose those effects in an environmental assessment (EA) that reviewed by the FCC's Wireless Telecommunications Bureau.
+The categories that trigger the need for an EA include impacts on: endangered species; archaeological, cultural, or historical properties; tribal lands; and floodplains.

 Moratoria and Guidelines for Facilities Siting Implementation